-Psychiatric services are now provided in the Student Health Service (SHS) by a board-certified psychiatrist.
-A referral from either a Student Health Service clinician or therapist from the University Counseling Center or from the community is required.
+Psychiatric services are now provided in the Student Health Services (SHS) by a board-certified psychiatrist.
+A referral from either a Student Health Services clinician or therapist from the University Counseling Center or from the community is required.

 The psychiatrist is a medical doctor who specializes in the prevention, diagnosis, and treatment of mental, addictive, and emotional disorders.
 Psychiatrists are trained in the medical, psychological, and social components of mental, emotional, and behavioral disorders and utilize a broad range of treatment modalities, including diagnostic tests, prescribing medications, psychotherapy, and helping patients cope with stress and crises.

 If you have been referred to psychiatry services, you can call the Student Health Services at 412-383-1800 to schedule an appointment.
 Please understand that most appointments must be scheduled well in advance to determine a time that works well for you and the doctor.
 Initial visits are typically one hour and follow-up visits 20-30 minutes.

 Please be mindful of our cancelation policy.
 Scheduled appointments must be canceled a minimum of two hours prior to the appointment to avoid a “no-show” fee.

 Your Visit with the Psychiatrist